If you are looking for a tools to reduce that noise, we should be able to help!

 Noise reduction is a process used in audio to eliminate or attenuate unwanted noises.
-Working with recorded audio and analog gear will usually mean dealing with background noise, resonances, room tones, etc. That’s why these tools come very handy to get cleaner tracks and compensate for noisy instruments or untreated rooms.
+Working with recorded audio and analog gear will usually mean dealing with background noise, resonances, room tones, etc. That’s why these tools come in very handy to get cleaner tracks and compensate for noisy instruments or untreated rooms.

 But now let’s dive into the actual list: